-The above animation is powered by the plate rotation model to be published shortly in the journal Petroleum Geoscience.
+The above animation is powered by the plate rotation model published recently (Reeves, 2018: Petroleum Geoscience, vol 24, pp 41-56).
 In forward time, the growth of the oceans is demonstrated with the movement of the mid-ocean ridges in relation to the mantle plumes, the creation of the large igneous provinces (blue) and the pattern of fracture zones now evident in the topogprahy of the ocean floor.
 In reverse time, the colours attributed to the ages of the ocean floor by the CGMW disappear progessively as the whole process of Gondwana dispersal is put into reverse.
 The aimation is made from frames at intervals of 5 myr from 0 to 150 Ma and at 10 myr intervals 150 to 300 Ma.
 The Atlas software of CPSL was used throughout.
 2017 December 1

 Contents of this Section

 1. An Introduction to the Principles of Global Tectonics [click here] for the non-specialist.

 2. References [click here] to published work as well as the ‘grey’ literature for the specilaist.